-For all Almdudler fans, we’ve come up with a special treat – Join in and stand a chance to win a hot grill by Napoleon as well as Almdudler drink supply.
-The competition involves 100 prize packages.
-Winners will receive either one of the following packages:
+For all Almdudler fans, we’ve come up with a special treat – Join in and stand a chance to win a hot grill by Napoleon as well as an Almdudler drink supply.
+Winners will receive this package:

 Turn your next BBQ bash into an absolute highlight with this prize!